solarsailer/matthieuoger.com/content/posts/2013-08-06-future-programming.md

 ---
 date: "2013-08-06"

-title: The Future Of Programming
+title: "The Future of Programming"
 excerpt: "In the programming field, we have improved our tools, but globally, we are still doing the same thing: coding with text files. <em>That's sad</em>."
 ---